EhsanKia/Steam-Mosaticon/README.md

 You can change this according to the length of your name by changing `name_length`.
 First value is the number of emoticons to remove, second is the number of dots to add.

-The script uses the background color for transparent pixels in the emoticons to get a more accurate result.
+The script uses the `bg_color` for transparent pixels in the emoticons to get a more accurate result.
 On the default skin this is (40, 40, 40).
-If you have a custom skin and you like to change this, modify `bg_color`.
+If you have a custom skin and you can change it.

-Each emoticons name has a different lenght, so you may need to play with the width and height to get it to fit in 1 or 2 parts.
-Roughly, each piece holds around 1000 emotes, so 32x32 would fit in one piece and 45x45 for two.
+Emoticon's name have different lenghts, so you may need to play with the width/height to get it to fit in 1 or 2 parts.
+Roughly, each part holds ~1000 emotes, so 32x32 would fit in one piece and 45x45 for two.

 If you have any issues, you can message me on Steam: http://steamcommunity.com/id/Ph0X